jsbsantos/salsify-line-server/README.md

 This is my solution to the line server problem for Salsify recruitment.

-Note: Since this was coded on Windows 10, using .NET 5, I have included the bash scripts to build and run the application that Iíve tested under the Windows Linux Subsystem (WSL).
+Note: Since this was coded on Windows 10, using .NET 5, I have included the bash scripts to build and run the application that I‚Äôve tested under the Windows Linux Subsystem (WSL).
 I hope this is reliable and the scripts work.

 ## How does your system work? (if not addressed in comments in source)